lyf1212/CSAPP_Lab/README.md

 2022.11.13
 It is a really TOUGH lab!
 I was sometime want to quit.
 Thanks a lot, luck is on my side.
 I need to pay attetion to so many ways.
 But I find I get more familar to I/O and ECF.

+2022.11.30
+For the leak of time during fianl-term period, I can't pay all my attention to this tough and challenged lab.
+I try my best to debug and do some innovation on data struct and memory managment, and I can only got 89/100 score.
+Maybe I can try it again during the winter holiday, although I have terrible with so many SIGSEGV !!!